cloudspannerecosystem/autoscaler/terraform/centralized/README.md

 ![architecture-centralized](../../resources/architecture-centralized.png)

-For an explanation of the components of the Cloud Spanner Autoscaler and the interaction flow, please read the
+For an explanation of the components of the Autoscaler and the interaction flow, please read the
 [main Architecture section](../README.md#architecture).